+Interest Rate Derivative Instruments - We maintain interest rate swaps that are designated as cash flow hedges to manage the market risk from changes in interest rates on our floating-rate debt under our \$400.0 million unsecured credit facility (as amended the "2018 credit facility" or the "credit facility").
 The designation of a derivative instrument as a hedge and its ability to meet the hedge accounting criteria determine how we reflect the change in fair value of the derivative instrument.
 A derivative qualifies for hedge accounting treatment if, at inception, it meets defined correlation and effectiveness criteria.
 These criteria require that the anticipated cash flows and/or changes in fair value of the hedging instrument substantially offset those of the position being hedged.

-We utilize derivative instruments to manage interest rate risk associated with our floating-rate debt under the \$400 million unsecured credit facility (as amended the "credit facility").
+We utilize derivative instruments to manage interest rate risk associated with our floating-rate debt under the credit facility.
 Interest rate swap contracts mitigate the risk associated with the underlying hedged item.
-If the contract is designated as a cash flow hedge, the mark-to-market gains or losses on the swap are deferred and included as a component of accumulated other comprehensive loss ("AOCL"), net of tax, to the extent effective, and reclassified to interest expense in the same period during which the hedged transaction affects earnings.
-If the contract is designated as a fair value hedge, the swap is recognized at fair value on the balance sheet, and changes in the fair value are recognized in interest expense.
-For further discussion regarding derivative financial instruments, refer to Note 5, Financial Instruments, to the accompanying consolidated financial statements.
+If the contract is designated as a cash flow hedge, the mark-to-market gains or losses on the swap are deferred and included as a component of accumulated other comprehensive loss, net of tax, to the extent effective, and reclassified to interest expense in the same period during which the hedged transaction affects earnings.
+For further discussion regarding derivative financial instruments, refer to Note 6, Financial Instruments, to the accompanying consolidated financial statements.